sukaryo-heilscher/sukaryo-heilscher.github.io/essays/414-reflection.md

 ## Eh...
 What's Up Doc?

 I never realized how much I loved proper documentation until I had to sift through pages upon pages of StackOverflow posts and official pages just to find out how to tell if a Checkbox element was checked or not.
+Turns out, there's a "checked" property you can use, and yet there's not a single mention of it on the entire [official webpage](https://react-bootstrap.netlify.app/docs/forms/checks-radios/)!
+Cool cool, very helpful.
+Love being told a thousand different ways to arrage it on the screen and not how to actually use the bloody thing!